Helix AU Core

 • Visit is complete: arrived → fulfilled

-• Invalid transitions (e.g., fulfilled → booked) must be rejected.
+• Invalid transitions (e.g., fulfilled → booked) will be rejected.

 Slot Validation